-The Dry Dredgers is an association of amateur geologists dedicated to the knowledge and enjoyment of fossils.
+The Dry Dredgers is an association of amateur geologists and fossil hunters dedicated to the knowledge and enjoyment of fossils.
 The Society was founded in 1942 and continues to bring together those interested in the life of prehistoric times.
 Its aim is to stimulate interest in geology, to encourage the collection and identification of fossils, and to participate in field trips and exhibitions.

 In 2001, the Dry Dredgers incorporated.
 The purpose of Dry Dredgers, Inc, is to stimulate interest and promote education at all levels and to encourage the collection, identification, preservation and classification of fossils of all types.

 Members of the Dry Dredgers are individuals of all ages, backgrounds, and levels of expertise, sharing a common and sincere interest in fossils.
-Average membership is about 190 families.
+Average membership is about 300 families.

 Donations to the Dry Dredgers are welcome, invited, and tax deductable.
 We are a not-for-profit organization with a tax filing status 501c3 .
 Donate money or even just fossils!
-It will go toward Educational purposes.
+It will go toward educational purposes.

 Here are some of the activities, in which the Dry Dredgers, Inc, are involved.